katrimarika/webludo-frontend/README.md

 - handle "doubled" animations, order: move - doubled - effects
 - penalties: penalty count next to name, penalty done button and a way to fix mistakes in penalties
 - less than 4 players
+- sounds:
+  1. die roll
+  1. move
+  1. and so on...
+  1. adjusting sound settings
+  1. background music